kuzzleio/documentation-old/src/api-documentation/controller-security/delete-profile.md

 }
 ```

-Given a `profile id`, deletes the corresponding profile from the database.
+Given a `profile id`, delete the corresponding profile from the database.
 Note
 that the related roles will NOT be deleted.

 The optional parameter `refresh` can be used
-with the value `wait_for` in order to wait for the profile's deletion indexation (indexed profiles are available for `search`).
+with the value `wait_for` in order to wait for the profile's deletion to be indexed (indexed profiles are available for `search`).

 <aside class="notice">
-The profile unique identifier.
-It's the same you set when you create a profile.
+The security `profile id` is the same one you set when you create a security profile.
 </aside>